Abilities in Warhammer 40k 10th edition

 Warhammer 40k abilities - screenshot of Games Workshop's trailer for 10th edition 40k, a Space Marine firing a combi bolter

-Warhammer 40k Abilities are the capabilities that weapons and units have that make them distinctive.
+Warhammer 40k Abilities are the capabilities that weapons and units have which make them distinctive.
 Two guns might have the same Range, Strength and Armour Penetration stats, but one might be a Blast weapon for mowing down hordes, while another is an Anti-Vehicle weapon that can easily smash tanks.

 Two similar units might be good at vastly different things, because one can Deep Strike and the other Fights First.
 This guide tracks every single ability, and explains how they work in-game.